 - The maximum allowable temporary ponding time within a channel shall be less than 48 hours.
-For dry swales, if the infiltrative capacity of the underlying native soils is less than 0.2 inches per hour, an underdrain system shall be used to ensure this requirement is met. - Under-drained dry swales shall be equipped with a minimum 6-inch perforated pipe underdrain (8-inch is preferred) in a 1-foot stone layer.
+For dry swales, if the infiltrative capacity of the underlying native soils is less than 0.2 inches per hour, an underdrain system shall be used to ensure this requirement is met. - Underdrained dry swale practices shall be equipped with a minimum 6-inch perforated pipe underdrain (8 inches is preferred) in a minimum 1-foot deep stone layer.
+Within the stone layer the underdrain pipe shall be separated by at least 3 inches from the filter media and 2 inches from the bottom of the practice.
 Synthetic filter fabrics shall not be used to completely separate the filter media from the underdrain bedding material.
-A 3-inch stone course shall be used between underdrain bedding and dry swale filter media, instead of filter fabric. - The peak velocity for the 1-year storm shall be non-erosive, in other words 3.5-5 feet per second. - The swale shall have the capacity to convey the 10-year 24-hour storm event, at a minimum, safely with 6 inches of freeboard. - The channel immediately below a dry swale outfall shall be modified to prevent erosion and conform to natural dimensions in the shortest possible distance, typically by use of appropriately sized riprap placed over filter cloth. stilling basin or outlet protection shall be used to reduce flow velocities from the principal spillway to non-erosive velocities of 3.5 to 5.0 fps.

-- Stormwater from dry swale outlets shall be conveyed to discharge location in non-erosive manner. - .
-Dry swales shall have a trapezoidal or parabolic cross section with side slopes less than or equal to 2H:1V. - The longitudinal channel slope shall be less than or equal to 5.0%.
+- The peak velocity for the 1-year storm shall be non-erosive, in other words 3.5-5 feet per second. - The swale shall have the capacity to convey the 10-year 24-hour storm event, at a minimum, safely with 6 inches of freeboard. - The channel immediately below a dry swale outfall shall be modified to prevent erosion and conform to natural dimensions in the shortest possible distance, typically by use of appropriately sized riprap placed over filter fabric. stilling basin or outlet protection shall be used to reduce flow velocities from the principal spillway to non-erosive velocities of 3.5 to 5.0 fps. - Stormwater from dry swale outlets shall be conveyed to discharge location in non-erosive manner. - Dry swales shall have a trapezoidal or parabolic cross section with side slopes less than or equal to 2H:1V. - The longitudinal channel slope shall be less than or equal to 5.0%.
 If the site slope is greater than 5%, additional measures such as check dams shall be utilized to retain the water quality volume within the swale system. - Check Dams.
 Check dams or weirs shall be used to increase hydraulic residence time in the swale in steeper applications.
 Plunge pools or other energy dissipation may also be required where the elevation difference between the tops of weirs to the downstream channel invert is a concern.
 The design requirements for check dams are as follows: - Check dams shall be composed of wood, concrete, stone, or other non-erodible material.
 The check dam shall be designed to facilitate easy mowing. - Check dams shall be firmly anchored into the side-slopes to prevent outflanking and anchored into the channel bottom a minimum of 6 inches. - Armoring shall be provided at the downstream toe of the check dam, if necessary, to prevent erosion. - Check dams shall be spaced based on channel slope, as needed, to increase residence time, provide storage volume, or meet volume attenuation requirements.
 The ponded water at a downhill check dam shall not extend above the elevation of the toe of the upstream check dam. - Check dams composed of wood, concrete, or similar construction, shall have a weep hole or similar drainage feature so the check dam can dewater after a storm event.